Dr Christine Clark DHSc, MHSc, RN

 Kim is the Chief Operating Officer of Kalandra Education Group.
 She is passionate about education and spent three years with BEST Pacific Institute of Education before joining Kalandra.
 Kim has become increasingly cognizant of the need for specialist aged care training as she supports her elderly parents through their twilight years and feels privileged to be part of an organisation that is making that happen.
 Kim has a wealth of expertise in financial management, business transformation and organisational leadership gained from 30 years working across diverse cultures, climates and industries.
 She is able to architect and deliver wholesale organisational change programmes and business transformation.
 Kim and her husband have lived on Waiheke Island for almost twenty years and have a ten-year-old son.
 She has been actively involved in the community including as a School Trustee and Junior Rugby team manager.

 Kelly is the Executive Officer of Kalandra Education Group, with over 12 years’ experience in all aspects of managing a Private Training Organisation.
-Kelly is currently completing a Masters in Tertiary Education Management through Melbourne University.
+Kelly has completed her Masters in Tertiary Education Management through Melbourne University.
 Previously Kelly has been appointed in key positions representing the Private Training Organisations on the governance team for the Careerforce ITO rationalisation and development of qualifications; on the leadership team for Pathways Advisory Group, and the Youth Guarantee Networks for South Auckland running a pilot for Ministry of Education.
 This pilot explored secondary tertiary interfacing.
 Kelly has a 5-year-old son called Spencer and a Beagle Puppy named Rocky.

 Alexandra Clark PGCertHSc, BHSc(RN)